-Precipitation data were obtained from two different sources.
-The first was an estimate of the monthly precipitation (in mm) over Kerala from land-based rain gauges; these data are available from the Indian Institute of Tropical Meteorology and the data are available from the start of our landing data (1956).
-The second was a remote sensing precipitation product from the NOAA Global Precipitation Climatology Project.
-This provides estimates of precipitation over the ocean using a global 2.5 degree grid.
-We used the 2.5 by 2.5 degree box defined by latitude 8.75 to 11.25 and longitude 73.25 to 75.75 for the precipitation off the coast of Kerala.
-These data are available from 1979 forward.
-The land and nearshore ocean precipitation data are highly correlated (Appendix D).
-See Appendix G for the precipitation data repositories and references.
+Precipitation data were obtained from two sources: estimated monthly precipitation (in millimeters) over Kerala, obtained with land-based rain gauges and available from the Indian Institute of Tropical Meteorology from 1956; and estimated precipitation over the ocean since 1979 on a 2.5° grid from a remote-sensing product of the NOAA Global Precipitation Climatology Project.
+From the latter, we extracted data for the 2.5° × 2.5° box defined by latitude 8.75–11.25 and longitude 73.25–75.75.
+The land and nearshore ocean precipitation data were highly correlated (Appendix D).

-The Oceanic Niño Index (ONI) is a measure of the SST anomaly in the east-central Pacific and is a standard index of the El Niño/Southern Oscillation (ENSO) cycle.
-The ONI index is 3-month running mean of ERSST.v5 SST anomalies in the Niño 3.4 region, based on centered 30-year base periods updated every 5 years.
-The ONI was downloaded from the NOAA National Weather Service Climate Prediction Center.
+The ONI is a measure of the SST anomaly in the east-central Pacific and a standard index of the ENSO cycle.
+More specifically, it is 3-month running mean of ERSST.v5 SST anomalies in the Niño 3.4 region, based on centered 30-year base periods updated every 5 years.
+For this study, we downloaded the ONI from the NOAA National Weather Service Climate Prediction Center.

-The Dipole Mode Index (DMI) is defined by the SSTA difference between the western Indian Ocean (10°S–10°N, 50°E–70°E) and the southeastern Indian Ocean (10°S–0°, 90°E–110°E).
-The DMI has been shown to predict anoxic events in our study area (Vallivattathillam et al., 2017).
-The DMI data were downloaded from the NOAA Earth System Research Laboratory.
-See Appendix G for the data servers where the ENSO data were downloaded and computation notes and references.
+The DMI is defined by the SST anomaly difference between the western (10°S–10°N, 50°E–70°E) and southeastern (10°S–0°, 90°E–110°E) Indian Ocean.
+It has been shown to predict anoxic events in the study area (Vallivattathillam et al., 2017).
+DMI data were downloaded from the NOAA Earth System Research Laboratory.

-Hypotheses
+2.3 Hypotheses